JiJuOh/socketprac/README.md

 #Noom

-Zoom Clone using NodeJS, WebRTC and Websockets.
+chat program practice using NodeJS, WebRTC and Websockets.